 In the case of interior designers, this work is often done on a standalone basis, usually to improve on existing buildings rather than as a part of the initial design process.
 Ultimately, an interior designer’s role is to create functional, safe, efficient, comfortable and beautiful interior spaces that are fit for their purpose.

-Interior designers normally hold a bachelors degree or advanced diploma in interior design.
+As we've already mentioned, interior designers normally hold a bachelors degree or advanced diploma in interior design.
 Interior designers study the theory and practice of design in considerable detail - some of the things they learn about include:

 - Lighting design